With new technology redefining the world of higher education, it is now easier than ever to complete a Master's in

-Saint Joseph’s online M.A. in Theology program is ideal for Catholic deacons and lay ecclesial ministers.
+Saint Joseph's master's in theology online program is ideal for Catholic deacons and lay ecclesial ministers.
 Rooted in Roman Catholic doctrine and fully aligned with the magisterium, the program is based on the philosophy that “effective ministry requires a solid theological foundation, grounded in solid Catholic doctrine, with a deep spiritual and pastoral orientation.”

 Comprised of 36 credit hours, the program offers specialization in Advanced Diaconal Studies, Pastoral Theology, and Sacred Theology.
 Students choose their specialization based upon their current career or career goals.

 Degrees Related to Master of Theological Studies

 Here we list several topnotch programs that may better suit your academic interests.
 We believe that these schools would likely rank at the top of the lists if each were compared to more similar degrees.
 Hence, the programs listed below are somewhat "Honorable Mentions" that we thought might help you in your search for a degree program most in line with your calling.
 These programs are arranged alphabetically.